Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Methods

-We introduce an additional time input to the \snode{} model of~\cite{kolter2019learning} that results in more accurate trajectory predictions.
-Previously, it has been shown that the addition of a time input to a NODE enables it to learn a time-dependant vector field \cite{lee2003introduction}, thereby improving the accuracy of the predicted trajectories~\cite{auddy2022continual}.
-Motivated by this, we extend the \snode{} model~\cite{kolter2019learning} by making it time-dependant, as shown in \myfigure{fig:clfd_snode_plus_t}.
-This time input needs to be provided to the nominal dynamics model $\hat{\mathbf{f}}_\uptheta$, as well as to the Lyapunov function $V_\upgamma$.
-Since the resultant dynamics model for \snode{} emerges from the combination of $\hat{\mathbf{f}}_\uptheta$ and $V_\upgamma$, the introduction of the time input is non-trivial.
+We introduce an additional input to the \snode{} model of~\cite{kolter2019learning} that results in more accurate predictions.
+The new input $c_t$ is referred to as a \emph{clock}, and, as illustrated in \myfigure{fig:snode_a}, it is provided to both the nominal dynamics model $\hat{\mathbf{f}}_\uptheta$ and the Lyapunov function $V_\upgamma$.
+The clock signal $c_t$ is an extra state of the system, designed to be bounded and to evolve linearly from 0 to 1 in $T_{\sigma}$ steps.
+This is obtained by integrating

+where $c_0 = 0$ and $T_{\sigma}$ is the length of the motion.
+The clock signal being independent of $\mathbf{x}_t$, it is possible to impose stability using a condition similar to~\myequation{eq:stability_condition}, by considering the augmented state $\hat{\mathbf{x}}_t = [\mathbf{x}_t, c_t]$, where $x_t$ is the end-effector position and orientation and $c_t$ is the clock signal.